igneous-labs/inf-1.5/docs/v2/README.md

 For the following instructions that are affected by yield release events and have write-access to `PoolState`

+- SyncSolValue (not affected, but included so that it can act as a permissionless crank to release yield if needed)
 - AddLiquidity
 - RemoveLiquidity
 - SwapExactIn